ahmedrizwan/ChronometerPersist/README.md

 ## ChronometerPersist
 A helper library for keeping and maintaining the state of Chronometers.
-Instead of using a service, it maintains the state using SharedPreferences!
+Instead of relying on a Service, it maintains the state using SharedPreferences.

 ###How to use?
 * Create an instance of ChronometerPersist